-(i) As per notification dated 15-12-93 while there was an increase in regard to the promotees by and it means that the strength under items 1 and 2 and 4 of the Schedule to Cadre Strength Regulations in regard to A.P.
+(i) As per notification dated 15-12-93 while there was an increase in regard to the promotees by 14, there is corresponding increase in total strength and it means that the strength under items 1 and 2 and 4 of the Schedule to Cadre Strength Regulations in regard to A.P.
 State is also correspondingly increased and thus it is not violative of Rule 9(1) of the Recruitment Rules.
-The issual of the notifications dt.
+The issuance of the notifications dt.
 15-12-93 and 16-12-93 cannot be held as arbitrary for they were issued for implementing the judgments of this Tribunal in OAs.
 1026/90, etc. referred to above.